gbv/ssso/ssso.md

 [ServiceEvent]: #ServiceEvent

-A **service event** is both, an activity that takes places during a specific time, and a kind of product or service.
+A **service event** is a service (defined as [service:Service] in the [Service Ontology] and also an activity that takes places during a specific time.
 Several [related ontologies] define more general event or activity classes:

 * [dctype:Event] in [Dublin Core Metadata Terms]
 * [schema:Event] in [Schema.org Ontology]